Stereotypes of white Americans

 Stereotypes of White Americans in the United States are generalizations about the character, behavior, or appearance of white Americans.

 As the definition of white Americans has changed over time, so have stereotypes about white people.
 Different groups of minorities have different stereotypes about white Americans.
 Historically, stereotypes about white people were more likely to be based on specific ethnicities.
 Stereotypes of white people also generally tend to vary according to class lines.

-In the media, White Americans are often stereotyped to be white-collar suburbanites who are middle class or wealthy.
-The term Chad refers to a handsome, athletic white man who is seen as the most desired by heterosexual women, while the terms Karen or Becky refer to white women who are annoying or aggressive.
+In the media, White Americans are often stereotyped to be white-collar suburbanites who are members of the middle class or wealthy.

 Whites are stereotyped to be racist, greedy, materialistic and prejudiced against other cultures.

 In the United States, whiteness is often associated with goodness, morality, intelligence and attractiveness.

 Black people often stereotyped whites as prejudiced, corrupt, mean or selfish.

 Stereotypes

-White people are often presented in a positive light in American media as heroes, leaders, decision makers, central characters, experts, or talking heads while ethnic minorities and non-whites are often constructed frequently as "other," different, deviant, quaint or exotic and often stereotyped.
+White people are often presented in a positive light in American media as heroes, leaders, decision makers, central characters, experts, or talking heads while ethnic minorities and non-white people are often constructed frequently as "other," different, deviant, quaint or exotic and often stereotyped.

+White people are also stereotyped to have no culture and do not season their food.
+In 2023, Chinese people made fun of white people on social media for eating bland foods such as raw salads, boiled eggs, chicken breast, sliced ham, and bologna sandwiches by calling it the "lunch of suffering", contrasting it with the rich and spicy Chinese cuisine.

+White people are stereotyped to be ruthless, racist oppressors and colonizers who oppress and exploit minorities such as Black people and Native Americans.
+In 2014, the film Dear White People portrayed white people as racist.
+White people are stereotyped to be racist because it stems from European colonism and the Atlantic slave trade.

+The 1992 movie White Men Can't Jump depicts and discusses the stereotype that white men can't slam dunk in basketball, only Black men can.